duparq/hwa/doxygen/using.md

 #include <atmel/avr/attiny44a_pu.h>
 @endcode

-For Atmel AVR devices, HWA uses the configuration of the fuses to define the symbol `HW_SYSHZ` as the frequency of the CPU clock.
+For Atmel AVR devices, HWA uses the fuses' values to define the symbol `HW_SYSHZ` as the frequency of the CPU clock.
+These values are also used by the example projects to drive the compilation and the bootloader.
+Have a look at the Makefiles to see how this works.

 Instructions {#using_instructions}
 ============

-Many HWA instructions are generic: they apply on various types of objects and accept a variable number of arguments usually consisting of key/value pairs.
+Many HWA instructions are generic: they apply @ref using_actions "actions" on various types of @ref using_objects "objects" and accept a variable number of arguments, mandatory or optionnal, often organized as key/value pairs.

-The two most important instructions are `hw()` and `hwa()`.
-Both take an @ref using_actions "action" as first argument and an @ref using_objects "object" as second argument.
+The two mostly used instructions are `hw()` and `hwa()`.
+Both take an action as first argument and an object as second argument.
 Additional arguments may follow.

+`hw( ACTION, OBJECT, ... )` produces an immediate result.

 @code
-hw( <ACTION>, <OBJECT> [,...] );
+hw( trigger, adc0 );	// Start ADC0 conversion
 @endcode

-`hw()` is used for synchronous actions, i.e. actions that produce an immediate result.

-`hwa()` is used for asynchronous actions.
-Asynchronous actions can only be used after a _HWA context_ has been created with the `hwa(begin)` or the `hwa(begin,reset)` instruction.

-Once the context is created, the asynchronous actions are memorized until the the `hwa(commit)` instruction or the `hwa(nocommit)` instruction is met.

-The `hwa(commit)` instruction triggers the production of the machine code.

-The `hwa(nocommit)` instruction does not produce machine code but is useful to put the context in a known state usually before new actions modify it.
-This allows the production of machine code that avoids writing values that already are in the registers.
+`hwa( ACTION, OBJECT, ... )` records actions in a _context_ that must have been created previously with `hwa(begin)` or `hwa(begin,reset)`, the latter loading the context with the state of the hardware as it is after a hard reset.

+The execution of the recorded actions is triggered by `hwa(commit)`.
+Using a context can lead to a better optimization of the code produced since it allows HWA to reduce the number of accesses to the hardware registers.
+You'll get an error if you record contradictory actions.

 @code
-hwa( begin , reset )
-hwa( <ACTION_1>, <OBJECT_A> [,...] );
-hwa( <ACTION_2>, <OBJECT_B> [,...] );
-...
-hwa( <ACTION_N>, <OBJECT_Z> [,...] );
+hwa( begin, reset );                            // Create a context, load reset state hwa( configure, (porta,2), mode, output );      // Configure PA2 hwa( configure, (porta,4,4), mode, output );    // Configure PA7,PA6,PA5,PA4
-hwa( commit );
+hwa( commit );                                  // Do it now
 @endcode

-Using a HWA context allows the best optimization of the machine code to access the hardware, particularly with microcontrollers that have hardware registers shared by several peripheral controllers or logical registers spread accross two hardware registers.
+`hwa(nocommit)` does nothing but leave the context in a known state before recording new actions.
+That way, HWA produces the code that reflects the changes to the hardware between `hwa(nocommit)` and `hwa(commit)`.
+See the example project `atmel/avr/examples/02-3-blink-watchdog-irq-reset/` for an illustration.

 See also: <a href="modules.html">instructions sorted by category</a>.